Riddle Me This:

 (After GoF I found myself wondering if the older Death Eater, Nott, in the graveyard scene was one of the original followers who had taken Tom in — and were taken in by him in turn — when he was just a boy at Hogwarts.
 And I discover that while I had the details wrong, I had the essence of the matter absolutely right.
 There was a Nott among his very earliest followers, and we are given to suspect it was the same man.)

-It has finally surfaced for many of us that there was a great deal less to Tom Riddle than we were led to believe.
-That, in fact, we had yet another case of arrested development here.
+It finally surfaced for many of us that there was a great deal less to Tom Riddle than we were led to believe.
+That, in fact, along with Sirius Black and Severus Snape, we had yet another case of arrested development here.

 Stop and think for a moment.
 Tom showed every intention of eventually overturning the Ministry of Magic’s authority, and even in HBP he seemed probably capable of doing it, but did he have any coherent plan of setting anything functional in its place?